-The Artificial Intelligence and Blockchain find themselves in similar places when it comes to adoption, problem solving and fraud prevention: their combination may be able to help each other and solve some of the important concerns they face individually.
-Obviously, a system of Artificial Intelligence that functions as a limited human supervised network can benefit from a fixed ledger because the safety and security concerns of the network can be supported with the help of a non-porous Blockchain that has a wellestablished token system.
+The Artificial Intelligence and Blockchain find themselves in similar places when the point comes to adoption, problem solving and fraud prevention; their combination may be able to help each other and solve some of the important concerns they face individually.

+Obviously, a system of Artificial Intelligence that functions as a limited human supervised network can benefit from a fixed ledger because the safety and security concerns of the network can be

+Figure 3: The proposed System by integrating AI based algorithm with distributed ledger system based on Block-chain Muscat, Sultanate of Oman supported with the help of a non-porous Blockchain that has a well-established token system.

 If these technologies are taken as separate technologies, they are constrained in their applications; AI provides algorithms for analyzing the collected data and identifying specific patterns, while Blockchain will act as a necessary layer to validate data and ensure secure storage.
 It does not show any severe and comprehensive integration if they remain separate.

-(Petersson 2019) Blockchain technology also addresses problems faced by Artificial Intelligence, such as data availability, data access, and sharing with others.
-On the other hand, Artificial Intelligence eliminates the lack of Blockchain that which reduces the passage of decades in large calculations to ensure its validity.
+Blockchain technology also addresses problems faced by AI, such as data availability, data access, and sharing with others.
+On the other hand, AI eliminates the lack of Blockchain that which reduces the passage of decades in large calculations to ensure its validity.
 Thus, these techniques can work together to provide an integrated system to solve problems of forgery.

 Features AI Blockchain

-Data availability, data access, and sharing (Database)
+Data availability, data access, and sharing (Database) 4

-Algorithms for analyzing data /calculations 1
+Algorithms for analyzing data /calculations

 Validate data and secure storage

 Supervised network

-Identifying specific patterns
+Identifying specific patterns ×

 Ability to simplify workflow

 Reduce human errors

 Accelerate the detection of fraud and change

 Enabling devices to communicate directly

-Ledger record 1
+Ledger record

 Basis for applications involving transactions and interactions

-Tracking devices 1
+Tracking devices

-Provide better billing and coding methods
+Provide better billing and coding methods √